broadinstitute/sparklespray/README.md

 kubeque sub --params params.csv python3 '^mandelbrot.py' '{x_scale}' '{y_scale}' '{zoom}'
 kubeque sub --fetch results --params params.csv python3 '^mandelbrot.py' '{x_scale}' '{y_scale}' '{zoom}'
 ```

+Note: after fetching, each task's output directory will have a
+`parameters.json` file which contains the key/value pairs that were used
+when generating the command.

 Add another class of machines for use